arkhi/userscripts/README.md

-# Userscripts

-Some userscripts that should work on multiple browsers
+This repository contains userscripts that should work on multiple browsers.

 # Installing a user script from Github